compose-x/ecs_composex/docs/syntax/compose_x/neptune.rst

 .. note::

     AWS Neptune clusters only support AWS IAM authentication to allow users to connect to the cluster nodes.
-    Therefore when using Lookup, you need only to specify Tags or Identifier for the cluster, ECS Compose-X will do the rest.
+    Therefore when using Lookup, you need only to specify Tags or Identifier for the cluster.

 MacroParameters